yaouDev/japan-travel-tips/Food/Restaurants/README.md

 ## Typical Japanese Dining Experience

+### Dining Conventions

-NOTE: It's not uncommon for places (mostly izakaya) to charge a "table charge" (お通し代 (otoshidai)) of ~500 yen (sometimes per person).
+* It's not uncommon for places (mostly izakaya) to charge a "table charge" (お通し代 (otoshidai)) of ~500 yen (sometimes per person).
 Usually, but not always, this will include an appetizer (so if you're served a small dish that you didn't order, this is probably it).
+* Some places, especially izakaya and in winter, will give you a small, warm towel (oshibori) before your meal which should be used to clean/warm your hands.
+Some use it on their face as well, but it's not the intended use.
+Usually it's free, but I've been charged for it before - even so it's more or less compulsory.
+* Paying is usually done at the register, not at the table (may vary!).
+* Tipping is not very common - it might even confuse the poor staff.
+* As most places - card-acceptance may vary.
+Bring cash.
+* Ramen/sushi/counter seated shops tend to have a high turnover rate in customer visits.
+You get your food quickly, eat quickly, then leave quickly.
+* Menus tend to be skewed to the current season.
+If you visited in spring last time and are visiting in autumn now; many of the dishes that were available previously will be missing.

+### Being Seated & Ordering

+You'll be seated at your table and then the staff will leave you alone until you ask "sumimasen", raise your hand, or press a button.
+The staff won't hover at your table (as is norm).

+The ways you order can differ greatly between establishments:

+* Through a conventional menu
+* Through a vending machine which you then offer to the staff
+* Through a digital tablet
+* Through a conventional menu, and you write numbers/dish names on a piece of paper and hand to the staff

+### Queuing

+In general, long queues are seen as indications that the restaurant is good.
+If there is a restaurant with no guests and a restaurant with a one hour queue, there is a tendency to choose to join the queue.

+* Queues can be *very* long
+* Some places offer solutions where you can write your name (and numer of guests) on a paper list or on an app, and they'll call your name out when it's your turn.
+Note that your name might not sound the same in Japanese and your native language.

 ### Restaurant